berkinkinay/3d-Earth/README.md

 ### `MIT` ⚖️

 ## `Developer Side (Upcoming features)`💫
 This is for now...
-I am going to add new features and also new techs in it, tablet view (for moreinfo.js page), mobile navbar, new animations and also new pages more information about me.
+I am going to add new stuff about background and new functional user methodsa and features.
+There is gonna be better quality and names of the counrties.
  `Especially I'm focusing on new sections about my showcase recently.`

 ### `dev`